Resolving Conflict or Conducting Conflict – What is Your Legacy?

 Photo by Jonathan Farber on Unsplash

-How Nonprofit CEOs And Board Chairs Can Cultivate Justice, Equity, Diversity And Inclusion
+How Nonprofit CEOs and Board Chairs Can Cultivate Justice, Equity, Diversity, and Inclusion

 Dr. Christopher Washington, as part of the International Leadership Association’s series, shares this article, initially published on Forbes.com. as a companion to his podcast JEDI SPACE Principles for CEOs and Board Chairs.